 4. Experience doesn’t mean just paid work.

 Explore the different sections on LinkedIn.
 You can add memberships, internships, professional training and volunteer experiences – these are all valuable ways to stand out from the crowd and create a well-rounded profile while showcasing transferable skills and unpaid experience.
 Link each experience to the company if they have a LinkedIn profile.
 And use current tense for your current job and past tense for your past jobs.
 Common sense, right?
 It’s also just as important to make sure there aren’t any unexplained gaps in your history, incomplete or inconsistent information (like missing dates or errors), or discrepancies between your LinkedIn profile and your resume – because recruiters will look at both.
 Any red flags could mean the difference between getting that interview or a rejection message.

 5. It’s still about who you know.

 In a world of fake profiles and resume bots, building online legitimacy is essential to getting headhunted.
 Profiles with only a dozen or so contacts are very unappealing because effective workers are also effective networkers.
 Having over 50 contacts is great but ideally you should be aiming for 200 or more in your network.
-Ask your friends, co-workers, people in your industry and people from your school or university to start.
+To start with, connect with your friends, co-workers, people in your industry and people from your school or university.
 You can also reach out to contacts of your contacts, people you meet at social events, and people who work in companies where you are applying for a job.
 To add even more legitimacy to your profile, you can also ask for recommendations, such as short references from former managers or positive feedback from clients.

 6. Advertise your availability.

 Use the “Open Candidates” option so that you can privately tell recruiters you’re on the hunt for a new job – you can even set it so that only recruiters will be able to see this (and your current workplace won't be alerted).
 Using this feature means you’re much more likely to be contacted about potential opportunities.
 And the stronger your LinkedIn profile, the closer you are to landing that dream job.